Wilson194/Labelord/README.rst

 Documentation
 ##############

-Whole docummentation you can find at this page.
+Whole docummentation you can find at `this page <http://labelord-horacj10.readthedocs.io/en/stable/#>`_.
 If you want to build documentation at your computer just write this command in folder docs:

 .. code:: bash